campbellelinker/campbelllinker/_pages/academic.md

 ## The major and minor
 ### Psychology major requirements:
 **Ten total courses**

-Foundation Courses (normally completed by the end of the sophomore year):
+Three foundation Courses (normally completed by the end of the sophomore year):
  - PSY 100
  - SDS 201 or PSY 201
  - PSY 202

 Breadth (One course within each of the department’s three curricular areas):
  - Mind and Brain
  - Health and Illness
  - Person and Society

 Depth
  - Two colloquia
  - Two courses at the advanced level (300- or above)